tye27/mr.divw/README.md

 ```

 ## Examples
-The main functions are *mr.divw* and *mvmr.divw* for respectively MR and MVMR analysis.
+The main functions are *mr.divw* and *mvmr.srivw* for respectively MR and MVMR analysis.
 You can find examples by running

 ```
 library(mr.divw)